ticky/dotfiles/platform/all/man/man1/fn.1.markdown

 Searches current directory and all subdirectories for files with the supplied name.

-There are two versions of this utility; on OS X, a version which makes use of mdfind(1) (which uses Spotlight's database), and on other platforms, a version which uses find(1).
+There are two versions of this utility; on macOS, a version which makes use of mdfind(1) (which uses Spotlight's database), and on other platforms, a version which uses find(1).

 [SYNOPSIS]: #SYNOPSIS "SYNOPSIS"